wwqrd/wwqrd.github.io/content/blog/being-slow-to-critise.md

 ---
-title: Being Slow to Criticise
+title: Being slow to criticise
 hype: A sentiment I tend to agree with
 date: 2020-05-11
 template: "post.html"